Manage the site

 In the Mail Servers area, click the server name, change the Host name and Port, and click Save.

-For details, see Setting configuration parameters with the REST API.
+For details, see Configuration parameters and Setting configuration parameters with the REST API

 You can see information about each session that logged into ALM Octane.
 This includes: